Sisterakas: Plot

-Roselle's father Simon (Tirso Cruz III) wants Detty to replace Roselle; James convinces Roselle to eliminate Detty.
-Detty, Kathy and Cindy are brought to an abandoned warehouse, with Bernice and Angelo in pursuit.
-Detty's family is ambushed by Roselle, James and several thugs, but after pleading from Kathy and Cindy, Roselle has a change of heart and begs James to call it quits.
-James decides to also kill Roselle to take over La Yondelle, but Bernice, who arrived with Angelo and the police, intervenes and takes a bullet for Detty.
-At the hospital, the siblings reconcile after blaming each other, and Bernice eventually recovers after Roselle donates blood and makes amends with Detty and Bernice.
+Roselle's father, Simon, wants Detty to replace Roselle.
+James persuades Roselle to eliminate Detty.
+Detty, Kathy, and Cindy are taken to an abandoned warehouse, with Bernice and Angelo in pursuit.
+Detty's family is ambushed by Roselle, James, and thugs, but Roselle has a change of heart and asks James to stop.
+James tries to kill Roselle to take over La Yondelle, but Bernice, arriving with Angelo and the police, intervenes and takes a bullet for Detty.
+At the hospital, the siblings reconcile.
+Bernice recovers after Roselle donates blood and makes amends.
 Angelo decides to pursue Kathy again.
-Detty rejoins Ponytale and becomes co-president, and Bernice and Detty partner with Roselle to form a new fashion line named "Sisterakas."
+Detty becomes co-president at Ponytale, and she and Bernice team up with Roselle to create a new fashion line, "Sisterakas."